top of page

 • 3 min read

-In a critical update for the nutraceutical and food ingredient industries, BASF Nutrition has announced the early restart of its Vitamin E production, now scheduled for mid-May 2025—well ahead of the previously projected early July timeline.
+In a critical update for the nutraceutical and food ingredient industries, BASF Nutrition has announced the early restart of its Vitamin E production, originally scheduled for early July but successfully brought forward to mid-May 2025.

 The announcement, originally posted on BASF Nutrition’s official LinkedIn page, signals progress toward stabilizing global Vitamin E supply after the Force Majeure declared in late 2023 disrupted ingredient availability across multiple regions.